About the Journal

 Journal Charges:

-Being an open access journal, we do not charge fees to publish or access content published by the journal.
-This is so because we believe that in order to promote research freedom among African Students, Publications should not be influenced by the author's ability to pay.
-The journal is able to facilitate its editorial process through donations, and the manuscript handling fee of 146,000UgX, (40 US dollars).
+Being an open-access journal, we do not charge fees to publish or access content published by the journal.
+This is so because we believe that to promote research freedom among African Students, Publications should not be influenced by the author's ability to pay.
+The journal can facilitate its editorial process through donations, and the manuscript handling fee of 146,000UgX, (40 US dollars).

 Waiver policy: